 If you have any trouble installing, ensure your device is fully updated.
 Signal will only work on newer versions of Android and iOS.

 Before using Signal Desktop on your computer, you must first have the Signal app set up on your phone.

 You can run two accounts simultaneously on Signal Desktop — the official version, and the beta version.
 Each of these will allow you to receive your Signal messages in a separate window, each with a separate account.
 From Signal.org you can download and install both the official desktop version here and the desktop beta version here.

 Note that the Signal team says the beta version is for those “who do not mind discontinuity in service”.
 Like other beta software, it may occasionally break.

 After they are installed, follow the instructions to “Link your phone to Signal Desktop” by scanning the QR code with your secondary mobile device.
 If you have another unused Signal Desktop installation and you’ve set up your secondary mobile device, you can repeat this process with your second Signal Desktop app.

 Now you can run two Signal accounts on one desktop device.

 Note that the desktop application is more limited than the mobile version, and will not allow you to control all of your Signal settings on its own.
 You will want to keep hold of the secondary mobile device you used to install Signal to access these settings.

 While creating a second number might help you protect your personal phone number from new contacts, remember that Signal is not designed for true anonymity.
 For example, whether it’s through Google Voice, Twilio or a traditional phone company, your phone service provider can often tie your phone number to you.
-Think of this second number as a username you can hand out, but it does not necessarily protect your identity.

 Continued access to your phone number ensures that no one else can register Signal with this number.
 Enable Registration Lock to prevent someone else from taking over the account, by requiring a PIN.